Fayetteville, Tennessee: Camp Blount Monument

 The Camp Blount marker, erected in 1998, stands along Huntsville Highway (US-431) near the WalMart shopping center.
 The camp was located along the Elk River and was a meeting point for the Tennessee soldiers who were serving under General Andrew Jackson in the Creek War of 1813–1814.
 Camp Blount also was a meeting point for soldiers during the Seminole Wars in 1818 and 1836, and for both Confederate and Federal troops during the Civil War.

 Attractions

 Lincoln County Fair

 The Lincoln County Fair grounds are located in Fayetteville Tennessee.
 The Lincoln County Fair Association was issued its charter in 1906 and is a nonprofit organization with all profits going back into maintaining the fair grounds.
 In 1980, the fair became a district fair, serving five counties and paying over $10,000 in agriculture premiums.

 As far back as 1889, there are records for the harness racing that takes place still today at the fairgrounds.
 The racetrack was made of red clay until 1978 when it was converted to an all weather track by grading it and covering it in limestone dust.
 Other elements of the fair include a demolition derby, rides, food vendors, a cattle showing, pageants, art competition, and concerts.

 Economy

 Bavarian-based Grammer AG operates a site in Fayetteville.
 It manufactures components for the automotive industry.

+Education

+Lincoln County Schools includes Lincoln County High School.